 - Shareholders are engaged in the CSR process through presentations at the CLN Board of Directors meetings.
 The Board of Directors has appointed a representative Board Member as a direct link to the CSR team to further strengthen its engagement with Group initiatives. - Employees are a key asset for the success of our business.
 CLN strives to respect their rights and provide a safe and healthy work environment.
 Guidance regarding behavior is given through the Groups Business Ethics Policy and Code of Conduct.
 Employees are usually represented through collective bargaining agreements or representative committees, which allows management to collect their CSR concerns in a systematic manner throughout the year.
 Data on employees is collected by Corporate Human Resources every trimester and major concerns are reported in the Human Resources CSR Report.
-The Group also provides a Whistleblowing channel to ensure there is a mechanism for collecting serious concerns regarding actions that are not in line with the Code of Ethics and Policies or are un-lawful (2-25b). - The ongoing success of the Group depends on solid and long-standing relationships with our customers.
+The Group also provides a Whistleblowing channel to ensure there is a mechanism for collecting serious concerns regarding actions that are not in line with the Code of Ethics and Policies or are unlawful (2-25b.). - The ongoing success of the Group depends on solid and long-standing relationships with our customers.
 Customers are engaged both through direct meetings to discuss their CSR priorities and through the submission of annual assessments for CSR and sustainability.
-The assessment results serve to ensure that the Group can regularly monitor the needs and preferences of customers and customer satisfaction. - Suppliers are informed of the Groups CSR requirements through the issuance of a Commitment Letter and Sustainability Questionnaire which closely match the topics in CLN's Code of Ethics.
-In the case of large suppliers such as for steel or aluminium, the CSR team monitors the publicly available information on their websites annually to check alignment on CSR issues.
-The Group has joined the ResponsibleSteel organization to have a direct voice and feedback on sustainability issues in the steel industry.
+The assessment results serve to ensure that the Group can regularly monitor the needs and preferences of customers and customer satisfaction. - Prior to 2022 suppliers were informed of the Groups CSR requirements through the issuance of a Commitment Letter and Sustainability Questionnaire which closely matched the topics in CLN's Code of Ethics.
+Starting in 2022 suppliers are being issued with a CSR Addendum to CLN's General Terms and Conditions to ensure the Group's requirements are fully understood by our supply base.
+Furthermore, in the case of large suppliers such as for steel or aluminium, the CSR team monitors the publicly available information on their websites regularly to check alignment on CSR issues.
+The Group is a member of ResponsibleSteel which allows feedback on sustainability issues in the steel industry to be regularly monitored.
 Periodic meetings are held with individual steel suppliers to discuss sustainability issues and in particular lower carbon steel. - The Group's relationship with public and regulatory bodies is based on full and transparent compliance with legislation in every country of operation.
 Our Policy on Business Ethics and Code of Conduct is designed to ensure CLN, and all its employees are aware of the requirement to comply with all applicable laws, regulations and formal agreements and sets out the Groups expected behavior towards public bodies.